-V. "Pueblo" means the Pueblo of Pojoaque;
+X. "Pueblo" means the Pueblo of Pojoaque;

-W. "Reservation" means the Pojoaque Indian Reservation and any lands title to which is held in trust by the United States for the benefit of the Pueblo of Pojoaque or a member thereof or held by the Pueblo of Pojoaque subject to a restriction by the United States against alienation, and over which lands the Pueblo of Pojoaque exercises governmental power;

-X. "Tribal Council" means the Tribal Council of the Pueblo of Pojoaque, the governing body of the Pueblo; and
+Y. "Pueblo of Pojoaque" means the Pueblo of Pojoaque and any lands title to which is held in trust by the United States for the benefit of the Pueblo of Pojoaque or a member thereof or held by the Pueblo of Pojoaque subject to a restriction by the United States against alienation, and other which lands the Pueblo of Pojoaque exercises governmental power; Z. "Tribal Council" means the Tribal Council of the Pueblo of Pojoaque, the governing body of the Pueblo; and

-Y. "Tribal Court" means the Pueblo of Pojoaque Tribal Court.
+AA.
+"Tribal Court" means the Pueblo of Pojoaque Tribal Court.